kcartlidge/ruthless/README.md

 - It's a **single file** - no installation needed, just drop a copy of the ```ruthless.rb``` script straight into any folder to start using it.
 - You can **create a complete sample site**, including **layout** and **theme**, simply by running the script.
+- **Child templates** are supported for shared headers, snippets etc.
+- Your child templates can be **conditionally included** by in-template logic.
 - Optionally generate pages that **don't need .html extentions even where the server doesn't support that option**.
 - Other than Ruby and Bundler, it **bootstraps it's own dependencies** for ease of use.
 - Write your content using **Markdown** or **plain text** files and they will use your **template and theme**.
 Other files are simply copied in unchanged.